VsixCommunity/docs/docs/getting-started/multi-version-targeting.md

 VS 2022 moved to 64-bit, which means a single `.vsix` cannot target both VS 2019 (32-bit) and VS 2022 (64-bit).
 If you need to support both:

 1. Use the `.16` toolkit package.
-2. Create **two VSIX projects** in your solution â€” one for VS 2019, one for VS 2022.
+2. Create **two VSIX projects** in your solution - one for VS 2019, one for VS 2022.
 3. Share code via a shared project or class library.
 4. Each VSIX project references the appropriate `Microsoft.VisualStudio.SDK` version.
 5. Publish them as separate extensions on the Marketplace, or use the same extension ID with different version ranges in the `.vsixmanifest`.